vtisserand/quant_itws/README.md

 **Computer science**

 - [ ] A dive in triangular arbitrage: union-find, Bellman-Ford, [see this blog post](https://reasonabledeviations.com/2019/03/02/currency-arbitrage-graphs/) or [this paper](https://drive.google.com/file/d/13Y_7tPvfvkNXcA_jkD2RMcNc0VQyRPvF/view)
+- [ ] Linear programming and the simplex algorithm

 **Misc / anecdotes**